 Travel through Missouri to Branson, one of America's biggest music centres.
 This evening, why not join our optional dinner and show?

 An intriguing morning's sightseeing awaits, including visits to the National Cowboy Hall of Fame and Western Heritage Museum, with its historic Native American and rodeo exhibits, and a recreation of a Wild West town.
 From here, travel to Clinton, Oklahoma where you will visit the Oklahoma Route 66 Museum, home to vintage cars, neon signs, a 50's diner and drive-in theatre.
-Your adventure continues through rolling hill country into Texas, and Amarillo, the state's oil capital.
+Continue through rolling hill country into Texas arriving in Amarillo, the state's oil capital.

 Leaving Amarillo, watch for the Cadillac Ranch sculpture, crafted from real Cadillacs as you travel from New Mexico into Texas and reach Adrian, Route 66's halfway point.
 After passing through the old Indian town of Tucumcari, continue to Santa Rosa with its iconic Route 66 motels and drive-in grills, and call in at the quirky Route 66 Auto Museum with its 1950's fin-tailed vintage cars.
-Next, drive to Albuquerque and take a walking tour of this originally Spanish town, including a stroll around its quaint Old Town.
-Later, visit the city's original Route 66 section.
+Next, drive to Albuquerque and visit Central Avenue, where many of the original Route 66 buildings and businesses still stand.
+Afterwards, take a walking tour of this original Spanish town, including a stroll around its quaint Old Town with its fine parish church and Hispanic-style plaza.

 There is time to further explore this atmospheric city, or seize the chance to ride the aerial tramway up nearby Sandia Peak Mountain and witness spine-tingling views.